Hives/hives.github.io/_posts/2019-02-27-precourse-week-4-intro-to-rspec.md

 > `describe` you can declare nested groups using the `describe` or `context` methods,
 > or you can declare examples using the `it` or `specify` methods.

+The text you add to the `describe` and `it` methods is used to give feedback when you run the tests, so make sure you use something that accurately describes the test.

 From rspec-expectations docs:
 > The basic structure of an rspec expectation is:
 > ```ruby